Climate and Environmental Justice

 But today, thanks to fossil fuels and centuries of systemic racism, this is exactly the reality millions of people of color and poor families live with.

-In the US, it’s there in the legacy of racist housing and industrial policies that mean Black Americans are 75% more likely than Whites to live in fenceline communities close to oil and gas facilities polluting our air and changing our climate.
+In the US, it’s there in the legacy of racist housing and industrial policies that mean Black people are 75% more likely than white people to live in fenceline communities close to oil and gas facilities polluting our air and changing our climate.

-It’s there in the staggering fact that Black Americans breathe air with 38% more pollution than Whites and are exposed to 56% more pollution than they cause – while White Americans breathe 17% less pollution than they produce.
+It’s there in the staggering fact that Black people breathe air with 38% more pollution than white people.
+In the fact they’re exposed to 56% more pollution than they cause – while white people breathe 17% less pollution than they produce.